About Thailand

 • The Como Point Yamu is a great value option if you want to treat yourself to a proper Phuket experience.
 With an enviable position overlooking the Andaman Sea, two excellent restaurants, an award-winning spa, rooftop infinity pool and daily menu of sporting and cultural activities, this is classic Phuket.

-For a Cultural Adventure
+For a cultural adventure

 • If you’re looking for peace and elegance in Chiang Mai, Rachamankha might be a good choice.
 It has just 24 rooms, arranged around a series of shady courtyards, plenty of art and a wonderful fusion restaurant.